YaSH-sInngH/INDIEJournals-myProject/README.md

   nodemon app.js
 ```

-It will run the priject on localhost
+It will run the project on localhost

+The port might looks way heavy but it's okay.